 Further to these non-academic enrichments are our after school academic sessions.

-Please see below tabs for a complete breakdown of our enrichment programme.
+Please see below a complete breakdown of our enrichment programme.